Nikolai812/NikolaiRomanenkoMobile/Readme.txt

-This repository is to contain my test automation homeworks
+This repository is to contain my test automation mobile homeworks